SCLW/Circuitry-Based-Sound/readme.md

 ### CD4070

-The CD4070 contains four Exclusive-OR logic gates.
-Each gate has two inputs and one output.
-The output is high when only one of the inputs is high and the other is low and vice versa.
-If both inputs are high or low, the output is low.
-If two square wave signals are connected to the input, the output extracts the difference which results in a frequency mixer like output signal.
-Frequency doubling can be achieved if one square wave is applied directly to one input and connected via a resistor to its second input with a capacitor to ground.
-The rising and falling edge of an incoming square wave force the output to high, hence doubles the incoming frequency.
-The pulse width of the output signal depends on the chosen values and is shorter than the width of the input signal; approximately the length of the RC time constant.
-Shifting a tone up by an octave may only sound satisfactorily within a small value range.
+The CD4070 contains four Exclusive-OR (XOR) logic gates, each with two inputs and one output.
+The output is high (1) when only one of the inputs is high, and low (0) when both inputs are either high or low.
+When two square wave signals are applied to the inputs, the XOR gate acts as a frequency mixer, producing an output that represents the difference between the input signals.
+This creates a rich, harmonically altered waveform useful in sound synthesis.
+The CD4070 can also be used for frequency doubling by applying a single square wave directly to one input and feeding it to the second input through a resistor, with a capacitor to ground.
+In this configuration, the output is driven high on both the rising and falling edges of the input waveform, effectively doubling the frequency.
+The pulse width of the output depends on the resistor-capacitor (RC) time constant and is shorter than the original square wave cycle.
+However, when shifting a tone up by an octave using this method, the perceived effect may only be musically satisfying within a limited range of component values.

 CD4077 is the Exclusive-NOR version.